The Unlawful Internet Gambling Act (UIGEA) Explained

 There are several venues specifically excluded from the UIGEA law in which online payment processing is not restricted by its terms.
 There are also several venues that are simply not addressed in the law.
 Fantasy sports betting is specifically exempted as long as it meets certain requirements.

 Other exemptions include legal intrastate and inter-tribal gaming.
-The language in the act does not mention state lotteries or provide any type of clarification concerning inter-state betting on horse racing.
-The law specifically dictates that it can change any other laws and specifically tribal laws.
+The language in the act does not mention state lotteries or provide any type of clarification concerning interstate betting on horse racing.
+The law specifically dictates that it cannot change any other laws, most specifically tribal laws.

 The World Trade Organization's Response to the UIGEA